Calibration and Correctness of Language Models for Code: Research Methodology

-For comparison and baselining, one can use the \emph{Unskilled Reference Brier Score,} $\mathcal{B}_{ref}$, attainable by a naive, so-called ``unskilled'' (naive) model, simply by (unhelpfully) assigning the base-rate $p_{r}$ as its confidence for every prediction.
-Here, all prediction confidence values are in one bin, the value $p_r$; and the empirical correctness in this bin \emph{is} the base rate $p_r$; so $ECE \approx 0$ which is misleading, thus exemplifying of one of the weaknesses of $ECE$.
-One can compute a closed-form Brier Score for this unskilled predictor: \useshortskip
+For comparison, consider using the \emph{Unskilled Reference Brier Score,} $\mathcal{B}_{ref}$, attainable by a na\"ive, ``unskilled'' model, which simply assigns the base-rate $p_{r}$ as its confidence for every prediction.
+Here, all prediction confidence values are in one bin, the value $p_r$; and the empirical correctness in this single bin \emph{is} the base rate $p_r$; so $\mathit{ECE} \approx 0$ which is misleading (thus exemplifying one of the weaknesses of $\mathit{ECE}$).
+The closed-form Brier Score for this unskilled predictor is: \useshortskip